transcendental-software/csc-397-595-docs/docs/07-proxylab.md

 - **Part 1.** Deal with GET requests: your proxy reads a GET request with headers from a client and forwards the request to the proper web server.
 The proxy then transmits the answer of the server to the client.
 - **Part 2.** Deal with POST requests: similarly, but now your proxy will read the `Content-Length` header of the request and read that many bytes from the client.
 It will then forward the entire request to the web server and transmit the server’s answer to the client.
 - **Part 3.** Deal with multiple clients in parallel: using a pre-threaded architecture, your proxy will be able to deal with a fixed number of clients in parallel.
-- **Bonus Parts.**
-    - Implement a cache: replies from the servers will be cached in memory, if a GET request is sent twice, the second one won’t query the server but be served the cached data.
-    - Use polling to read a POST payload at the same time as you read the answer from the web server.

 ## 2. Downloading the assignment